 Do You Have a Small Lot?

 Adding a second story to your home allows you to add the square footage you need without having to give up your outdoor space.
-With additional bedrooms and bathrooms, adding a second story increase the re-sale value.
+With additional bedrooms and bathrooms, adding a second story increase the re-sale value of your home.

 Would You Like A Balcony or Other Custom Features?